 Tasks

-The task list is taken from the project scope statement.
+The task list is derived from the project scope statement.
 If you don’t have one of those, you can itemize the work step by step to ensure all the tasks are listed.

 Statements of Work sometimes, but not always, become part of the contract with an external vendor/subcontractor.
 If this is the case, it is important to be comprehensive.
 If even one thing is misunderstood the contractor may have grounds for requesting additional funds for work that is outside of the contract.
 It may seem hyper fussy at times, but there is a reason lawyers write pages of stuff to try to cover every remote possibility that could ever occur.
-There is simply no quicker way to resolve a conflict than to have the solution in the contract.
+There is simply no quicker way to resolve a conflict than to have the solution in the contract, no matter how fine the print.

 Deliverables